Diophantine tori and nonselfadjoint inverse spectral problems: Quantum Birkhoff normal form

 \section{Quantum Birkhoff normal form}

 In this section we present the quantum Birkhoff normal form construction near a Diophantine torus for a perturbed symbol, and discuss issues of uniqueness for the normal form and normalizing change of variables.
-The presentation in section \ref{BNFconstr} follows an unpublished note by S. Vu Ngoc, and we are grateful to him for allowing us to reproduce it here.
-For a similar exposition in the case of a local minimum, one could read \cite{CN}.
-Though we only need to consider dimension 2, it is natural to carry out the discussion in dimension $n$, as no changes are needed.
-We will work on $T^*\mathbf{T}^n$, assuming we are in a microlocal model where the Diophantine torus in question corresponds to the 0 section $\set{\xi = 0}$.
+Though we only need to consider dimension 2, it is natural to carry out the discussion in a general dimension $n$, as no changes are needed.
+We will work on $T^*\mathbf{T}^n$, assuming we are in a microlocal model where the Diophantine torus in question corresponds to the 0 section $\{\xi = 0\}$.